This course is only available for students in the BA International Studies.

 Students are requested to register on Blackboard for this course.

-Heywood, A. 2014.
+Andrew Heywood.
+2014.
 Global Politics.
-Basingstoke and New York: Palgrave.
+Palgrave MacMillan: Basingstoke and New York.
+2nd edition.

 Roach, S. Griffiths, M. & O’Callaghan, T. 2013.
 International Relations: The Key Concepts.
 Abingdon and New York: Routledge.